Minister of Justice and Attorney General of Canada announces judicial appointments in the province of Quebec

 Minister of Justice and Attorney General of Canada announces judicial appointments in the province of Quebec Français

-"I wish Justices Lachance, Marquis, and Boctor every success as they take on their new roles.
-I am confident they will serve Quebecers well as members of the Court of Appeal and the Superior Court of Quebec."
+"I wish Justices Coulombe, Roberge, and Aylwin every success as they take on their new roles.
+I am confident they will serve Quebecers well as members of the Superior Court of Quebec."

 —The Hon.
 Arif Virani, Minister of Justice and Attorney General of Canada

-Justice Lachance was appointed a Judge of the Superior Court of Quebec for the district of Montréal in 2017.
-She was previously appointed a judge of the Criminal and Penal Division of the Court of Quebec in the district of Montreal in 2014.
-Before becoming a member of the judiciary, she practised in the areas of criminal law, disciplinary law and professional ethics, and internal police investigations.
-She acted both for the defence and the prosecution, serving as an agent for the Public Prosecution Service of Canada and as a prosecutor for the Attorney General of Quebec.
-She taught constitutional rights at the graduate level at the Université de Sherbrooke and taught criminal law at both the École du Barreau and the programme des Techniques policières at the Cégep de Sherbrooke.
+Justice Roberge was a member of the Association des avocats et avocates en droit familial du Québec.
+In 2009, he was named Family Lawyer of the Year by the Young Bar of Montreal, and he co-authored a collective publication, entitled Droit familial : jurisprudence en tableaux.
+From 2011 to 2016, he was a member of the Liaison avec la Cour supérieure en matière familiale Committee, which he chaired from 2017 to 2020.
+In 2018, he was named a fellow of the International Academy of Family Lawyers.
+He had been involved in community organizations since his college days.
+Since 2016, he has been a member of the Board of Directors of a cooperative.

-Justice Lachance served as bâtonnière of the Barreau de St-François (2009-2010) and served on the board of the Association des avocats et avocates de province (2011-2014).
-She also served on the executive of the Association québécoise des avocats et avocates de la défense (2005-2012).
-She has lectured extensively for the Barreau du Québec on topics including police powers and duties and constitutional rights.
+Justice Roberge and his wife are the proud parents of two daughters.
+He is very appreciative of their support, as well as that of his colleagues and extended family at home, in the United States, and in Italy.

-Justice Louis Marquis graduated from the Université de Sherbrooke (LL.B.), the University of Cambridge (LL.M.), and the University of British Columbia (Ph.D.).
-He was admitted to the Barreau du Québec in 1988.
+Justice Antoine Aylwin holds a Civil Law degree from the Université de Montréal and was admitted to the Barreau du Québec in 2003.

-Justice Marquis has served as dean, secretary general and, vice-rector in Ontario and Quebec.
-He has published the books Droit de la prévention et du règlement des différends, and International Uniform Commercial Law, as well as co-edited New Developments in Civil and Commercial Mediation.
-He has been an arbitrator and mediator accredited by the IMAQ-UdeS, and a lawyer conducting investigations into psychological harassment in the workplace (accredited by the Barreau).
+Justice Aylwin joined the law firm Fasken Martineau DuMoulin LLP in 2004, where he became a partner and national co-leader of the privacy and cybersecurity practice.
+His expertise is recognized in the following areas: protection of personal information, cybersecurity, access to information, economic regulation of agricultural markets, as well as linguistic obligations, estates, and trusts.
+He focused his practice on civil and administrative litigation before various administrative and civil authorities, including the Supreme Court of Canada.

-Justice Marquis has been an expert in legislative and judicial reforms for the World Bank and the United Nations Development Program (UNDP), among others.
-He founded the dispute prevention and resolution programs at the Faculty of Law of the Université de Sherbrooke.
-The Barreau du Québec conferred on him the title of Emeritus Lawyer (Ad.
-E.) in 2013 and the Mérite Award in 2016; he is also the 2018 recipient of the Canadian Bar Association's Paul-André-Crépeau Medal.
-He has always given of his time to the community and the profession, notably as a member of the Barreau du Québec's Disciplinary Committee and the Board of Directors of the Institut de médiation et d'arbitrage du Québec (IMAQ).
+Over the years, Justice Aylwin has shared his knowledge and insight through publications and conferences in Canada and the United States.
+He was active in many aspects of the legal profession.
+He was a member of the Board of Directors of the Barreau du Québec, even serving as vice-president for several years.
+He sat on the Board of Directors of CanLII and chaired the Board of Directors of Lexum.
+He was also a member of the Board of Directors of Théâtre de la Ligue nationale d'improvisation, for which he served as ambassador for several years.

 - To support the needs of the courts and improve access to justice for all Canadians, the Government of Canada is committed to increasing the capacity of superior courts.
 Budget 2022 provides for 22 new judicial positions, along with two associate judges at the Tax Court of Canada.
 Along with the 13 positions created under Budget 2021, this makes a total of 37 newly created superior court positions.
 Since Budget 2017, the government has funded 116 new judicial positions.